Vinz68/logTest/README.md

 ## Installation notes
-1. fork this package in github
+1. fork this package to your github account
-2. clone it to your server
+2. clone it from github to your server
 ``` bash
 git clone https://github.com/[your-account-name-here]/logTest.git
 ```